 Banks versus money transfer companies

-Banks will happily handle an international wire transfer to South East Asia for you; the problem is that they won’t do it cheaply.
-Banks offer disappointingly low exchange rates and frustratingly high fees on international transfers, which usually leads to an end result of you and your recipient being significantly out of pocket.
+Banks will happily handle an international wire transfer to Southeast Asia for you.
+The problem is that they won’t do it cheaply.
+Banks offer disappointingly low exchange rates and frustratingly high fees on international transfers.

 |Money transfer company 1||Money transfer company 2|